bluesky/bluesky/doc/source/index.rst

 Bluesky Data Collection Framework
 =================================

-Bluesky is light-weight Python package for interactive data collection.
+Bluesky is a light-weight Python package for interactive data collection.
 There are three components:

 * A *Plan*, an experimental procedures composed of simple, granular